My wife suffers from migraine headaches. This article is the result of my search for answers.

-The most recent theories about migraine cause is that there are many factors that combine to result in the severe headache.
+The most recent theory about migraine causes is that many factors combine to result in the severe headache.
 Anxiety and stress are postulated to bring one on.
 It is speculated that certain foods ingested trigger migraine, also.

-There is research that shows a relationship between families and the headache.
+There is research that shows a relationship between families and migraines.
 It is reported that Mayo Clinic has found a genetic link pointing toward migraine.

-Toxicity of the body, including the ingestion of toxic compounds might be a trigger.
-A myriad of other types of diseases or afflictions could have an influence on propensity toward migraine.
-And, along the lines of deficiency, magnesium deficiency is thought by some to bring about migraine.
+Toxicity of the body, including the ingestion of toxic compounds, might be a trigger.
+A myriad of other types of diseases or afflictions could have an influence on the propensity toward migraine.
+And along the lines of deficiency, magnesium deficiency is thought by some to bring about migraine.

 A neurotransmitter of particular importance is serotonin.
-Drops in the level of this brain chemical is thought to be the reason for the dilatation (widening) of the blood vessels and results in the throbbing headache.
+Drops in the level of this brain chemical are thought to be the reason for the dilatation (widening) of the blood vessels and result in the throbbing headache.

 Sensitivity to Light